garyburke888/Music-Intervals-Memory-Match/README.md

 * Game could have more levels.
 * Game could let users register a best score and try to beat it.
-* Game could have beginner / inter / advanced versions.
+* Game could have beginner / inter / advanced levels.
-* Game could have even more audio involved, victory music when matches are made and the opposite.

 # CREDITS & ACKNOWLEDGEMENTS